 Roasted Beet Wedges with Champagne Vinegar

+This roasted beet recipe is the real deal.
 “Roasting” beets often calls for wrapping them in foil, baking them until tender and then peeling them.
 That’s a fine method, but it really steams the beets rather than roasts them.
-In this recipe, you’ll peel the beets first, toss them with oil and vinegar, and roast them in a high oven so they caramelize.
+In this recipe, you’ll peel them first, toss them with oil and vinegar, and roast them at high heat so they caramelize.
 Serve them warm as a side dish (they’re delicious with salmon or Arctic char) or cold to augment a tossed green salad.
-We call for baby beets, but any size or variety of beets will work beautifully in this recipe.
+We call for baby beets, but any size or variety will work beautifully in this recipe.

 Toss beets with oil, vinegar, salt and pepper.
 Spread in an even layer on a parchment- or foil-lined baking sheet.
 Bake at 400 F for 25 minutes or until tender, stirring after 15 minutes.
 Sprinkle with dill.